 Numbers 2 and 7 in a Magic Square

-We can add 2 and 7 to obtain 9, we can subtract to obtain 5.
-At no point, however, will 2 and 7 produce events.
+If these came as ‘numbers’, we can add 2 and 7 to obtain 9, we can subtract 2 from 7 to obtain 5.
+At no point, however, would we say that number 2 and number 7 were to produce events.

 Stars 2 and 7 in Luoshu

 If for purpose of 9 Ki Divination, Star 2 taken for a rucksack, then Star 7 for a knife, if we see the Star combination 2-7 anywhere in an annual- and monthly Luoshu, this may read as ‘a knife goes into a rucksack’.
-There’s nothing numerological about this.
+There’s then nothing still numerological about Star 2 and Star 7.

 Equally, we often see the number range 1-9 in Hetu Yellow River Map mentioned in the same breath as when someone were to define Luoshu.
 In other words, number 1 in Hetu will be regarded equally as energetic as Star 1 in Luoshu, as these would be considered one and the same.